senzing-garage/g2-python/README.md

     diff -r /opt/senzing/g2/python ${GIT_REPOSITORY_DIR}/g2/python
     ```

-1. Opening, but not creating, pull request can be made for the `GIT_BRANCH` branch to determine if the changes are expected.
+1. Opening, but not creating, pull request can be made for the `GIT_BRANCH` branch to determine
+   if the changes seen are the expected.

 ### Pull branch into main